MackinnonBuck/Box2D.CSharp/README.md

 Reliability is partly inherited from the C++ Box2D implementation, but is also helped by toggleable access-checking mechanisms designed to catch invalid uses of the API and throw meaningful exceptions.

 Memory-efficiency comes from the use of `struct`s for small copies of unmanaged data types and `ref struct`s for temporary handles to unmanaged resources.
-This differs from several other C# ports of Box2D that, for example, represent contact information using `class`es, which can create significant GC pressure during high contact frequency.
+This differs from C# reimplementations of Box2D that, for example, represent contact information using `class`es, which can create significant GC pressure during high contact frequency.

 ## Status